The Division of Thoracic Surgery treats patients with lung, stomach and esophageal cancers.

 These cancers generally have a poor prognosis, with five-year survival rates of between 15% and 20%.
-However, there have been remarkable advances in the treatment of lung and esophageal/gastric cancer in the past five to ten years, and surgeons at the MGH have contributed directly to many of them.
+However, there have been remarkable advances in the treatment of lung and esophageal/gastric cancer in the past five to ten years, and surgeons at the Montreal General Hospital (MGH) have contributed directly to many of them.

-The MGH is now home to the largest esophageal cancer program in Canada, and one of the largest lung cancer programs in the country.
-We have incorporated numerous cutting-edge therapies for both esophageal and lung cancer, helping patients to recover from surgery more quickly.
+Our medical teams have incorporated numerous cutting-edge therapies for both esophageal and lung cancer, helping patients to recover from surgery more quickly.

 At the MGH, certain esophageal cancer patients have even benefited from innovative, incision-free surgery.
 Called “endoscopic submucosal dissection”, the procedure involves removing the cancer cells through the mouth instead of making a long incision in the abdomen and chest to take out the esophagus and stomach.